 |---|---|

-| ✅ Strong compliance posture for regulated sectors. | ❌ Pricing UI can be dynamic based on region, requiring login for exact USD. |
+| ✅ Strong compliance posture for regulated sectors. | ❌ Pricing UI can be dynamic based on region, requiring login for exact pricing. |

 | ✅ Clear "conversions included" pricing for easy capacity planning. | ❌ Concurrency limits on lower tiers may create bottlenecks for heavy usage. |

-| ✅ Generous free tier with 250 conversions for thorough testing. | |
+| ✅ Generous free tier for testing. | |

 | ✅ More than just conversion; includes PDF editing and templating. |